mdsol-share/crichton/doc/extensions.md

 	- `target` - Specifies the name of the attribute inside the element that the value will be taken from.
 	- `prompt` - Specifies the attribute of the text of the item will be taken from are used to specify the fields that are to be used to assemble the list or hash.
 In case of a list, the target and prompt are identical.
 	- `field_type` - Defines the type of field for the form.
 Most of the valid input types were borrowed from the [HTML5 specification](http://www.w3.org/html/wg/drafts/html/master/forms.html#the-input-element).
-	- `validators` - Optonal.
+	- `validators` - OPTIONAL.
 Hash of validator objects associated with a field.

 ## List of Supported Input Types and Validators
 The following table lists the supported input types and the validators that you can apply to them.